publiclab/mapknitter/README.md

 `rake test`

 By running like this you'll see a lot of warnings and deprecation notices - FOR NOW -, but we're working on them.
-If you'd like a cleaner visual of your tests, you can just use our task defined as:
+If you'd like a cleaner visual of your tests, you can just use our custom defined task:

 `rake test:all`